agsb/forth-and-hash/README.md

 ## Hash Algorithm

 To transform names into hashes, the hashing algorithm doesn't need to be cryptographically sound, but it must be reliable, and have a public implementation.
-Therefore, the [DJB2](https://github.com/mkirchner/stutter/blob/main/src/djb2.c) algorithm, revision with OR, is a fast effective choice.
+Therefore, the DJB2 [^2] algorithm, modified with OR and no control ASCII, is a fast effective choice.

 ## Application